djerik/MMM-HomeConnect/README.md

 - You need to have a registred Home Connect Account with eMail and password with connected Home Connect devices.
 - You also need to register for a Home Connect Developer Account [Home Connect Registration](https://developer.home-connect.com/user/register).
 - You also need to register an Application in the developer portal to get a Client ID and a Client Secret.
 These info are needed in the config of the module.
-- In reg
+When registering the application, choose Authorization Code Grant Flow as OAuth Flow.
+And the Redirect URIs must be http://localhost:3000/o2c

-To install this module, add the following configuration block to the modules array in the `config/config.js` file:
+To include this module in your Magic Mirror, add the following configuration block to the modules array in the `config/config.js` file:
 ```js
 var config = {
     modules: [